Stan Lai: Life

 A prolific author of 40 original performed plays to date, Lai was also commissioned by the government of the Republic of China to work on a number of large-scale events in Taiwan.
-In 2009 Lai was Creative Director of the acclaimed Opening and Closing Ceremonies for the International Deaflympics Games in Taipei.
+In 2009 Lai was Creative Director of the acclaimed opening and closing ceremonies for the International Deaflympics Games in Taipei.
 In 2010, Lai worked as Creative Director for the Gala in Celebration of the 100th Anniversary of the Founding of the Republic of China.
 Also In 2010 he served as Creative Director for the Taipei International Flora Exposition.
 Lai took on the position of General Consultant for the 2011 Taiwan Lantern Festival held in Miaoli County, attracting a whopping 8.02 million visitors.
 In May 2013, along with Chen Xianghong, actor Huang Lei, and theatre director Meng Jinghui, Lai co-founded the Wuzhen Theatre Festival, for which he serves as Festival Director.

 In April 2015, Lai's opus magnum Secret Love in Peach Blossom Land had its professional American premiere, in English, at the Oregon Shakespeare Festival, running from April 15 through October 31.

 In December 2015, Lai opened Theatre Above, a 699-seat theatre located in Xujiahui, Shanghai, dedicated to the performance of his works.

 In 2016, Lai directed the San Francisco Opera's production of the Chinese classic Dream of the Red Chamber.

 In September 2018, Lai's Nightwalk in the Chinese Garden had its premiere at the Huntington Library.
 The site-specific piece was produced in collaboration with the Huntington and CalArts Center for New Performance, and in association with the Shanghai Kunqu Troupe.

+As of 2024, now in his 70s, Lai continues to create new works as Artistic Director of Performance Workshop, Taipei, and Theatre Above, Shanghai.
+He is also the Festival Director and Head of the Jury at the Wuzhen Theatre Festival, and Artistic Founder of the Huichang Theatre Village, a project that has brought world-class theatre to a once impoverished town in Jiangxi Province, China.